lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** 5 minutes (concentration)
 **Resist:** Willpower

 You create a suit of magical armour on the target of your spell.
 It has an armour class and damage reduction similar to armour, but it has no weight or strength requirements.
 Additionally, this armour is capable of reducing magical damage unlike real armour.
-If a character wearing the arcane armour is also wearing real body armour, use whatever values are higher between the arcane and real armour.
-Even so, arcane armour will always remove any weaknesses that the real armour would have had, and still provides the ability to reduce damage from magic.
+If a character wearing the magical armour is also wearing real body armour, use whatever values are higher between the magical and real armour.
+Even so, the magical armour will always remove any weaknesses that the real armour would have, and still provides the ability to reduce damage from magic.
 It does not remove any other features of the real armour (such as the weight, strength requirement, or any noise it might produce).

 ***Critical:*** 5 armour class and 7 damage reduction.
 ***Success:*** 3 armour class and 5 damage reduction.